How Radical Gratitude Plays Into My Life

 I know people often talk about gratitude lists at the end of the day as being important.
 I was never able to do them before, but now I can say I don’t have to do so.
 By acknowledging my gratitude immediately as it comes up, and it comes up all the time, I end every day thankful and I’m ready to start tomorrow, which has never been the case before.

 Please try to incorporate radical gratitude on your everyday life.
-It’s saved mine and made it worth living.
+My life is now worth living due to it.
 I know it’s really hard but it’s SO worth it.
 If you try and it doesn’t work out, I’ll give you your money back… Protip: gratitude is free. 💸💸💸

 I used to be such a dark, cynical, pessimistic person but now I can disgustingly say I’m a positive person.
 Ugh, gross.
 My old self is disgusted with my current self, haha.
 And people have noticed this new person I am about me!
 I still like everything dark.